AlphaOne1/templig/CONTRIBUTING.md

 due to non-existent (or bad, or wrong) documentation.
 Please take care that you
 include:

-- a coarse description of your new feature
+- a concise description of your new feature
 - generate new or update (in case) the existing examples
-- update the CHANGELOG.md
+- update CHANGELOG.md

-The CHANGELOG document contains the changes of the next major contains all the changes of the current major version since x.0.0.
+The CHANGELOG document contains the changes of the next release and all the changes of the current major version since x.0.0.
 On a major release, the CHANGELOG can be emptied as the older changes are still visible in the history of the version control system.

 ### Create a Pull Request